What is a social story?

 Social stories can be very helpful when an autistic child takes in information visually rather than auditorily.
 Just reading them once or twice a day can help them process the information included and change their behaviour.

-How to create your own social stories
+How to create your own social stories.

 You can find pre-written social stories easily on the internet, but you can also write your own, tailor making them to the specific situation or behaviour you need to address.
 When compiling your own social story, you need to consider the goal – do you want to teach your child to cover their mouth when they cough, are you going to a social event that may make them anxious?
-Having a clear goal will help keep your content focussed and to the point.
+Having a clear goal will help keep your content focused and to the point.
 It should answer the following six questions:

-Who?
+- Who?

-What?
+- What?

-When?
+- When?

-Where?
+- Where?

-Why?
+- Why?

-How?
+- How?

 It should be made up of descriptive sentences but can also include coaching sentences.
-Descriptive sentences describe the context – for instance who the situation involves, where it occurs, what happens and why (“Christmas Day is 25th December”, “I sleep in my bed”) whereas a coaching sentence guides behaviour (“I will hold an adults hand when crossing the road”).
+Descriptive sentences describe the context – for instance who the situation involves, where it occurs, what happens and why (“Christmas Day is 25th December”, “I sleep in my bed”), whereas a coaching sentence guides behaviour (“I will hold an adults hand when crossing the road”).

 When writing social stories, you should always refer to the main character as I, me, or the name of the child it is intended for; do not use another name as your child needs to be able to relate to themselves in the given situation.

-How to use social stories to help an autistic child cope in an emergency
+How to use social stories to help an autistic child cope in an emergency.

 Social stories are also great for teaching a child with autism what to do in an emergency, for example, what to do if there is a fire, medical emergency, the child gets lost or if there is an intruder in your house.
 It’s a good idea to have stories in place for a variety of emergency situations and read them often with your child in case the worst does happen.

-Where to go for more resources or support
+Where to go for more resources or support?

 There are hundreds of pre-written social stories on Pinterest, another good resource is the Twinkl Educational Publishing website.